 Why Looking Ahead Means Looking Back

 Know your value!
 A contract might look lucrative, but the sums may not add up when you factor in the amount of time and background preparation involved.
-If what’s being offered doesn’t reflect the extra effort you’ll have to put in, then don’t be afraid ask for more money.
+If what is being offered doesn’t reflect the extra effort you’ll have to put in, then don’t be afraid ask for more money.
 Clients expect you to negotiate and if they still refuse to give you what you want then you can always walk away.
 Having said that there are times when taking an assignment for a lower fee can be a good thing.
 It’s worth remembering that a client might pay extra on a future project because you’ve already proved you can do the job.

 Be reasonable about your expectations.
 I have yet to meet a self-employed person who cleared a million-pound profit in their first year of trading.
-There may be someone out there who already has, to which I say “Congratulations”, but for those of us living in the real world the first twelve months of running a business are more likely to reap pennies rather than pounds and debts instead of profits.
+There may be someone out there who already has, to which I say “Congratulations”, but for those of us in the real world the first twelve months of running a business are more likely to reap pennies rather than pounds and debts instead of profits.
 Remember, how much you make will depend on how much the market is willing to pay for your services and the quality of what you deliver!

 After going through the list, I felt ready to take on the world although I would be lying if I said I wasn’t nervous.
 The going would be tough (isn’t it always in the beginning?) and mistakes would almost certainly be made along the way, although I took heart from the friend who assured me that things would get easier as my journey into self-employment progressed.